 The monthly press conferences held by the President and the Vice-President and the Monthly Bulletin are two of the most important communication channels used by the ECB.
 The President's introductory statement at the press conference provides a comprehensive summary of the policy-relevant assessment of economic developments.
 It is structured along the lines of the ECB's monetary policy strategy and its text is agreed by the Governing Council.
 The monthly press conference includes a question and answer session, which is attended by various media representatives from across the euro area and beyond, and provides a platform for a timely and even-handed explanation of monetary policy decisions to the public.
-Transcripts of the press conference is therefore an effective means of presenting and explaining the discussions in the Governing Council and thus the monetary policy decision-making process.
+Transcripts of the press conference are made available on the ECB's website only a few hours later.
+The press conference is therefore an effective means of presenting and explaining the discussions in the Governing Council and thus the monetary policy decision-making process.